nmslib/nmslib/python_bindings/parameters.md

 a single run of the utility experiment (you need to specify all potentially good values of numPivotSearch multiple times using the option ``--QueryTimeParams``).

-**Selecting good pivots is extremely important to the method's efficiency**.
+Selecting good pivots is extremely important to the method's efficiency.
-For dense spaces, one can get a decent performance by randomly sampling pivots from the data set.
-An alternative, which we have not tested yet, is to generate them using (a hierarchical) k-means clustering.
-However, the latter seems to work poorly for sparse spaces.
+For dense spaces, one can get a decent performance by randomly sampling pivots from the data set (this is a default scenario).
+An alternative way is to provide an externa set of pivots.

+One option for dense pivots, which we have not tested yet, is to generate pivots using (a hierarchical) k-means clustering.
+However, for sparse spaces, we have found this option ineffective.
-David Novak found (see our CIKM'2016 paper) that good pivots can be generated randomly.
+In contrast, David Novak has found (see our CIKM'2016 paper) that good pivots can be composed from randomly (and uniformly) selected terms.
 [There is a script to do this](scripts/gen_pivots_sparse.py).

 The script requires you to specify the maximum term/word ID.
 In many cases, the value of 50 or 100 thousand is enough.
-However, we sometimes encounter data sets with extremely long tail of term frequencies.
+However, we sometimes encounter data sets with extremely long tail of frequent words.
 In these cases, one has to rely on the hashing trick to make generated pivots effective.
-Specifically, if there is a long tail of relatively frequent words, you may want to set the value ``hashTrickDim`` to something like 100000.
+Specifically, if there is a long tail of relatively frequent words, you may want to set the value ``hashTrickDim`` to something like 50000.
+Then, the maximum ID for the pivot generation utility would be 49999.

 As we mentioned, by default pivots are sampled from the data set:
 To use external pivots you need to provide them in the file specified